Oracle software sales rise offsets weak hardware

 BOSTON (Reuters) - Oracle Corp beat Wall Street’s earnings estimates as new software sales came in at the high end of the company’s forecast, offsetting a sharp drop in hardware revenue.

-“The software business bounced back,” Citigroup analyst Walter Pritchard said.
+“The software business bounced back,” Citigroup analyst Walter Pritchard sai.
 “If you look at where the value is at Oracle, it would be the software business.”

 Oracle estimated that new software sales this quarter will range from a 2 percent drop to growth of as much as 8 percent, translating into $3.6 billion to almost $4 billion.
 The midpoint of that forecast, of 3 percent growth, is a sharp drop from the 19 percent increase in the fourth quarter of last year.